 ComponentsA.
 Pan-Cancer Mutation Hotspot Heatmap

-This heatmap displays cancer types as rows and protein positions as columns, with cell color indicating the mutation percentage at each specific position.
+This heatmap displays projects as rows and protein positions as columns, with cell color indicating the mutation percentage at each specific position.
 Users can hover over cells to view the cancer type, protein position, and mutation percentage, revealing which protein positions are most frequently mutated across patient samples in different cancer types.

 B. Protein Region Impact Bar Plot